AbhinavMir/eclair/README.md

 This will process Solidity files found in the `contracts` directory of your project, generate an ABI for each contract, and then generate a Python class for each ABI in the `wrappers` directory.

+## Configuration

+Eclair's behavior can be customized via the `eclair.config.json` file in your project directory.
+This file is created when you initialize a project and includes a number of settings:

+- `run_compile`: Whether to compile the Solidity files before processing (default is `true`).

+- `constructor_args`: Arguments to be passed to the contract constructor when deploying.

+- `network_name`: Network to deploy to (e.g., `http://example.com`).

+- `private_key`: Your private key for signing transactions.

+- `abi_path`: Path to the ABI file for the contract.

+- `from_address`: Your address (will be used as the sender of transactions).

+- `gas`: Gas limit for transactions.

+- `gas_price`: Gas price for transactions.

+- `nonce`: Nonce for transactions.

+- `output_directory`: Directory to output the Python wrapper classes to (default is `wrappers`).

 ### Example

 ```solidity